From Shetland to the Azores: a practical guide to Europe’s new spaceports

 Beyond this map

-The sites and programmes described above are only one part of Europe’s launch landscape.
+The sites above are only part of Europe’s wider launch infrastructure.

 Photo: PLD Space, CC BY-SA 4.0 via Wikimedia Commons